loathers/autoscend/README.md

 ## Warning

-I'm still new to this codebase, so I can't be 100% confident that I am not making any mistakes. cc\_ascend was broken at the start of the year (2019) by some changes to the game, which I believe I have fixed the script to handle, but I'm not 100% sure it will handle all aspects of the game perfectly yet...
+This code base has changed hands and evolved over years of development.
+Most of the code was written by people who are no longer playing the game or maintaining it.
+So, there may be mistakes and learning curves.
+Please be patient and understanding, this is a hobby for us.

-Basically, your ascension may or may not break in spectacular ways!
+Your ascension may or may not break in spectacular ways!
 Sorry in advance if that happens!
 Also, at the moment you will probably have to handle the vast majority of your diet manually.
 At least, in hardcore standard, anyway.

 ## Issues?

 Please do create github issues for any problems you run in to.
 I make no promises about how fast I'll be to handle them, but I'll try to fix reasonable problems in a reasonable timeframe.

-If you really need a quick answer about something, feel free to kmail me in game at Soolar the Second (#2463557), but be warned that not even I fully understand this code base at the moment, so I might not be able to help!

 You can also come discuss problems with the script on the [#sl\_ascend channel on the Ascension Speed Society discord server](https://discord.gg/96xZxv3), or just discuss the script in general!